hannahanela/express-jobly-solution/README.md

 # Jobly Backend

 This is the Express backend that supports [Jobly](https://github.com/hannahanela/react-jobly).
-This code was provided with complete features to expedite the React build.
+This code was provided by Rithm School with complete features to expedite the React build.
 If you'd like to view my own work in Express, please visit [my express-jobly repository](https://github.com/hannahanela/express-jobly).

 ## Developer Environment Setup